VSydorskyy/BirdCLEF_2025_2nd_place/README.md

 ### Preparing Pseudo Labels

-To understand how pseudo labels were prepared, check out the following notebook: [notebooks/create_pseudo.ipynb]
+To understand how pseudo labels were prepared, check out the following [notebook](notebooks/create_pseudo.ipynb).

 ## Cite